ionic-team/stencil-site/src/docs/documentation-generation/docs-readme.md

   - marcjulian
 ---

-# README.md Docs Generation
+# Markdown Docs Generation

 Stencil is able to auto-generate `readme.md` files in markdown.
 This is an opt-in feature and will save the readme files as a sibling to the component within the same directory.
 When this feature is used it can be useful for others to easily find and read formatted docs about one component.
-In particular, when a `readme.md` file is placed within a directory on Github, it will default the readme markdown file as the primary content of the page.
+In particular, when a `readme.md` file is placed within a directory on GitHub, it will default the readme markdown file as the primary content of the page.

+## Enabling

-To auto-generate readme files, add the `docs-readme` output target to your `stencil.config.ts`:
+To generate readme files, add the `docs-readme` output target to your `stencil.config.ts`:

 ```tsx
 import { Config } from '@stencil/core';